-Note: This page will be regularly updated as the project reach new developments, ideas and goals.
+Note: This page will be regularly updated as the project reaches new developments, ideas and goals.

 - Concept/Idea – The rule of 5!